GyKevin/GyKevin/README.md

 ---
 - Fullstack developer in the learning
 - Professional StackOverflow copy paster.
-- Mainly use PHP and MYSQL
+- Likes to use PHP and MYSQL
 ---

 ### Tools and languages i use